DylanCS1/s1_manager/README.md

 ### Decomission Agents

-Decommission SentinelOne agents in bulk using a source CSV of endponit names.
+Decommission SentinelOne agents in bulk using a source CSV of Endpoint names.

 Requirements:
 - A CSV containing the list of endpoints that need to be decomissioned